whyharsha/onebrc/README.md

 Fourth attempt: Fixed some parsing issues.
 Time to complete: 53.23 secs

 Fifth attempt: Cleaned up another unnecessary parse.
 Time to complete: 25.67 secs

+Daniel's approach to parsing is a touch faster.
+Need to analyze why.
+Time to complete: 23.61 secs